 The Church of Dryfesdale was dedicated to St Cuthbert in 1116.
 One of the first records of the name was Gawine Dryfesdale and John Dryesdale in 1499 "for thare being aganis the Kingis hienes in the battell and feyld committit besyde Striuelin one Sanct Barnabeis day."

-Important Dates for the Drysdil family
+Early History of the Drysdil family

 This web page shows only a small excerpt of our Drysdil research.
 Another 138 words (10 lines of text) are included under the topic Early Drysdil History in all our PDF Extended History products and printed products wherever possible.

 Drysdil Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Drysdil has been spelled Drysdale, Drisedale and others.